MicrosoftDocs/PowerShell-Docs/reference/7.3/Microsoft.WSMan.Management/Set-WSManInstance.md

 ### -Fragment

 Specifies a section inside the instance that is to be updated or retrieved for the specified operation.
-For example, to get the status of a spooler service, specify "-Fragment Status".
+For example, to get the status of a spooler service, specify `-Fragment Status`.

 ```yaml
 Type: System.String